kyr0/redaktool/README.md

 Additional features planned:
 -  ✅ **AI Fact-Checking**: Offers fact-checking with minimized errors and simulates human touch and style.
 -  ✅ **AI News Radar**: Ingests all news sources, added to the radar via RSS/Atom feeds, applies AI vector similarity algorithms to link similar news.

+## 🔬 Reasearch

+> Additionally, this project showcases the practical application of cutting-edge AI technologies such as nomic-embed-text-v1 for client-side, in-browser usage (through my open source [`vectorstore`](https://github.com/kyr0/vectorstore/) project), marking a significant step forward in the accessibility and application of advanced AI <strong>without the need for</strong> server-side deployments.

+The following repositories are closely related to RedakTool.
+They have been developed by me in regards to technical demands:
+- [cross-llm](https://github.com/kyr0/cross-llm) - Abstract LLM/vector embedding implementation.
+A universal library to integrate with LLMs and Vector Embedding endpoints.
+Supports Node.js, Deno, Bun, Service Workers, Web Extensions.
+- [liquiprompt](https://github.com/kyr0/liquiprompt) - The prompt language used in RedakTool.
+Simple but powerful prompt and RAG workflow templating language (DSL) featuring D(A/C)G parse/test/run orchestration.
+- [easy-embeddings](https://github.com/kyr0/easy-embeddings) - In-browser vector embeddings made easy using WebGPU and WebAssembly acceleration.
+- [fast-dotproduct](https://github.com/kyr0/fast-dotproduct) - Aims to be the fastest dot product calculation library for in-browser use.
+Backbone of RedakTool's vectorstore.
+- [vectorstore](https://github.com/kyr0/vectorstore/) - In-browser, vector store featuring very fast vector indexing, storage, serialization, product quantization and search (exact, kMeans, HNSW) balancing search quality and memory/computational constraints.
+Backbone of RedakTool's archive and NewsRadar topic following algorithm.
+Also used in `liquiprompt` for few-shot optimized exemplars.
+- [langdetect-ts](https://github.com/kyr0/langdetect-ts) - Port of Google LangDetect, the state-of-the-art language ngram-based language detection (identification) library to TypeScript.
+Used in `liquiprompt` and RedakTool.

 ## 📚 Usage